Oedema Description | Grade |

 - Press both feet with thumbs

-Using both thumbs of your hands, apply normal pressure on top of both feet of the child for about three seconds as shown below.
+Using both thumbs of your hands, apply normal pressure on top of both feet of the child for about three seconds as shown in Figure 5.1.
 You can estimate three seconds by counting ‘one thousand and one, one thousand and two, one thousand and three’ in English.
 It takes roughly 3 seconds to be able to say these words.

 - Release pressure from feet